All Episodes

 Thank you, Sean.

-Thanks for having me on, and thanks for as usual being on top of the most important things out there in this case that probably most people listening don't even know about.
+And thanks for, as usual, being on top of the most important things out there in this case that probably most people listening don't even know about.

-The polling as of March 9th and 10th showed a forty-seven forty-seven split.
+Yeah, the polling as of March 9th and 10th showed a 47-47 split.

-That's gonna be, you know, who who gets more of their people out to the polls, and again, I'm worried that most people aren't aware of what's happening in two weeks.
+And again, I'm worried that most people aren't aware of what's happening in two weeks.

 Well, that's exactly right.

-Anybody listening, not just those of us from Wisconsin, but anyone who knows anybody, a business friend, an ally, an old schoolmate, whoever it might be, needs to tell them how important this is, because we know the good news is we know that if all or nearly all of the people who like me voted for Donald Trump here in Wisconsin last November, if we show up to vote, we will win this election.
+Anybody listening, not just those of us from Wisconsin, but anyone who knows anybody, a business friend, an ally, an old schoolmate, whoever it might be, needs to tell them how important this is because we know, the good news is we know that if all or nearly all of the people who, like me, voted for Donald Trump here in Wisconsin last November, if we show up to vote, we will win this election.

-Many of them, several hundred thousand of them are people who don't traditionally vote in the spring elections.
+Many of them, several hundred thousand of them, are people who don't traditionally vote in the spring elections.

-And so our case has been made and why it's such a a national issue, not just the things you mentioned in states, certainly the reforms I did, school choice, voter ID, all those things are at stake in this election because they'll all go away if there's four radical activists on the court.
+And so our case has been made and why it's such a national issue, not just the things you mentioned in state, certainly the reforms I did, school choice, voter ID, all those things are at stake in this election because they'll all go away if there's four radical activists on the court.

-But just nationally, if if you care about ensuring that Donald Trump can continue to do the phenomenal job he's doing, just look at this weekend alone as an example.
+But just nationally, if you care about ensuring that Donald Trump can continue to do the phenomenal job he's doing, just look at this weekend alone as an example.

-Imagine Susan Crawford, the Liberal running in this race and three others on the Wisconsin court, blocking that from happening in the state of Wisconsin.
+Imagine Susan Crawford, the liberal running in this race and three others on the Wisconsin court blocking that from happening in the state of Wisconsin.

 This is what it's all about.

-That's why George Searles, Rex Hoffman, J.D.
+It's why George Searles, Rex Hoffman, J.D.
 Brisker, and others are spending millions of dollars here.

 All right.

-So it's very, very important now.
+So it's very, very important.

-Is there is there any you know centralized organizational effort to get conservatives to the polls for this this election that's gonna take place on April first and early voting had just started today?
+Now, is there any centralized organizational effort to get conservatives to the polls for this election that's going to take place on April 1st?

 It started today.